Click here to go back to the Mason Bee House sales page. Or continue reading below to learn about our Mason Bee Houses and Emergence Boxes.

 • Are securely fastened by four screws to a sturdy mounting bracket that fits firmly onto a t-post.

-• Have a 1.5″ overhang at the roof and sides to help protect the nesting tubes from rain.
+• Have a 1.5″ overhang to help protect the nesting tubes from rain.

 • Contain correctly sized nesting tubes with holes that are approximately 7mm – 9mm.
 We hand size and sort each and every nesting tube with sizing rods that simultaneously check for blockages in each tube.
 All node diaphragms are drilled through.
 Only the best nesting tubes pass this grading process.
 We discard the rest.